Differential cross-section measurements of the production of four charged leptons in association with two jets using the ATLAS detector: Data and simulation

 Electroweak \zzjj{} production is modelled using \mg{}~\cite{Alwall:2014hca}.
 The Feynman diagrams used in the calculation include the $t$-channel exchange of an electroweak boson and the $s$-channel processes that contribute at the same order in $\alpha_{\textrm{EW}}^{}$, i.e $ZZV$ production (with $V\rightarrow jj$).
 The calculation is accurate to LO in perturbative QCD and uses the \textsc{NNPDF3.0nlo} PDF set.
 The events were passed through \pythia{} to provide parton showering, hadronisation, and underlying-event activity using the A14 set of tuned parameters.
 This prediction is referred to as \mglo{} EW \zzjj{}.

-An alternative prediction for EW \zzjj{} production is obtained using the \textsc{Powheg-Box}~v2 event generator~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd}.
-The Feynman diagrams are restricted to the $t$-channel exchange of an electroweak boson and the matrix elements calculated at NLO in perturbative QCD, using the NNPDF3.0LO~\cite{Ball:2014uwa} parton distribution functions.
+An alternative prediction for EW \zzjj{} production is obtained using the \textsc{Powheg-Box}~v2 event generator~\cite{Frixione:2007nw,Nason:2004rx,Frixione:2007vw,Alioli:2010xd,Jager:2013iza}.
+The Feynman diagrams are restricted to the $t$-channel exchange of an electroweak boson and the matrix elements calculated at NLO in perturbative QCD, using the \textsc{NNPDF3.0nlo} parton distribution functions.
 The events are passed through \pythia{} to produce the fully hadronic final state, using the A14 set of tuned parameters.
 The $s$-channel contributions from $ZZV$ production are estimated with the \sherpa{}~2.2.2 generator, at NLO accuracy for the inclusive process and to LO accuracy for up to two additional parton emissions using the \textsc{NNPDF3.0nnlo} PDF set and the dedicated set of tuned parton-shower parameters developed by the \sherpa{} authors.
 The triboson events are added to those from \powpyt{} to produce the alternative EW \zzjj{} prediction.
 The triboson contribution is about 7\% in the fiducial region used in this measurement.
 This prediction is referred to as \powpyt{} EW \zzjj{}.

-Background processes with four prompt leptons arise from $t\bar{t}Z$ production and the fully leptonic decay of $WWZ$ and $WZZ$ production.
+Background processes with four prompt leptons arise from $t\bar{t}Z$ production as well as $WWZ$ and $WZZ$ production.
 The production of $t\bar{t}Z$ events was modelled using the \sherpa{}~2.2.0 generator at LO accuracy, using the MEPS@LO set-up~\cite{Catani:2001cc,Hoeche:2009rj} with up to one additional parton.
 The default \sherpa{} parton shower was used along with the \textsc{NNPDF3.0nnlo}~\cite{Ball:2014uwa} PDF set.
 The sample is scaled such that it reproduces the ATLAS measurement of $t\bar{t}Z$ production~\cite{ATLAS:2019fwo}.
 The production of $WWZ$ and $WZZ$ events were simulated with the \sherpa{}~2.2.2 generator.
 The predictions are accurate to NLO in QCD for the inclusive process and to LO for up to two additional parton emissions.
 The \textsc{NNPDF3.0nnlo} PDF set was used along with the dedicated set of tuned parton-shower parameters developed by the \sherpa{} authors.
 The sample is scaled such that it reproduces the ATLAS measurement of triboson production~\cite{ATLAS:2019dny}.